abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we’re engaged in a lot of activity, we can become so focused on the details of what we’re doing that we forget there’s an element of generosity and goodness in our actions.
-When Ajahn Sumedho was a young monk, Ajahn Chah recommended that he recollect his good qualities.
-He couldn’t understand what Ajahn Chah was talking about because his mind was quite busy and filled up with negative thoughts and emotional habits.
-He thought he was basically a selfish, nasty, horrible person, and an embarrassment to the robes.
+When Ajahn Sumedho was a young monk, Luang Por Chah recommended that he recollect his good qualities.
+Ajahn Sumedho couldn’t understand what Luang Por was talking about because his mind was quite busy and filled up with negative thoughts and emotional habits.
+He thought of himself as basically a selfish, nasty, horrible person, and an embarrassment to the robes.

-Luang Por told him, “If you’re such a bad person and really evil you wouldn’t want to live with Buddhist monks.
+Luang Por Chah told him, “If you’re such a bad person and really evil, you wouldn’t want to live with Buddhist monks.
 We would be the last people you would want to spend time with.
 If you’re so off the mark and if your mind is so given to unwholesomeness, you wouldn’t want to be around people who are honest, refrain from stealing, refrain from consuming intoxicants, people who don’t behave in unruly ways.
 The last thing you’d want to do is be around virtuous people.”
-When Luang Por Chah said this to him, he was quite startled by it.
+When Luang Por said this to him, he was quite startled by it.
 He thought to himself, *You know that’s true.
 I can easily forget that I’m living in a Buddhist monastery with Buddhist monks.
 There must be some reason why I’m doing this.*

 We can become quite focused on our faults, wrongdoings, and the things we said that were less than generous, friendly, helpful, or patient.
-Even after someone’s asked us for advice, what we think about later is how much better it would have been to have said this or that. *Oh, I really didn’t get that right*.
+Even after someone has asked us for advice, what we think about later is how much better it would have been to have said this or that. *Oh, I really didn’t get that right*.
 The attention goes to all our shortcomings, failures, and weaknesses, and we obsess on those